Avanijoshi01/Employee-Task-Tracker/README.md

 ## Assumptions & Limitations

-- Single-user system (no authentication in base version)
-- All users have full access to all features
+### Assumptions
+- Users have PostgreSQL installed or can install it
+- Node.js v16+ is available
+- Modern web browser (Chrome, Firefox, Safari, Edge)
+- Local development environment
+- Sample data represents realistic use cases

+### Current Limitations
-- Task priorities: Low, Medium, High
+- Task priorities: Low, Medium, High (fixed options)
-- Task statuses: Pending, In Progress, Completed
+- Task statuses: Pending, In Progress, Completed (fixed options)
-- Simple validation on both frontend and backend
 - No file attachments for tasks
-- No task comments or history tracking
+- No task comments or activity history
+- No email notifications
+- No task dependencies or subtasks
+- No time tracking functionality
+- Token expiration set to 24 hours (configurable)

+### Design Decisions
+- JWT stored in localStorage (consider httpOnly cookies for production)
+- Client-side filtering for better performance
+- Sample data included for quick testing
+- Environment variables for configuration
+- Separate frontend and backend for scalability

 ## Future Enhancements